a-maryam/redis-clone/README.md

 - In-memory key-value store:
     - hash table implemented using separate chaining (simple hash function), handles collisions
     - dynamically resizes
-    - Safe deletion for linkedlist buckets in table
+    - safe deletion for linkedlist buckets in table
 - Wrote a value abstraction that can support different data: currently only implemented functions for strings, but it is easily extensible
     - keys stored as heap-allocated strings
     - hashes are created from the strings
 - Interactive command loop supporting SET/GET/DEL
-- Tests started
-    - tests for validating core data structures started
+- Tests written for core command functions and collisions

 ## Process
 - Debugged invalid memory access and memory leaks with Valgirind
 - Wrote all functions just to support strings at first, and then adjusted for Value abstraction.
-Ultimately, the hashtable functions only needed minor adjustments to support the abstraction.
+Ultimately, the hashtable functions only needed minor adjustments to support the abstraction

 ## Design
 - Using C because that's what Redis is written in, and to recall lower level topics such as memory management.